Caffeine and Octane's Lanier Raceway: History

+In 1979, Bud Lundsford began building the track and Operations opened in 1982, It was owned and operated by Bud until he sold it to Donnie Clack in the mid 2000's through 2012.
 In 2012, Lanier National Speedway was purchased by Jim Downing and renamed "Lanier Raceplex".
 The new venue was to host concerts and serve as a race track August 12 photos emerged showing the infield walls, buildings, and facilities being razed in preparation for a complete "black lake" paving job of the entire infield and oval.
 Track amenities also received major renovations.
 The track reopened January 2016 and features "arrive and drive" karting, as well as hosting oval track (legends series), and drift events.

-In 2021, the Lanier Raceplex functioned as an arrive and drive go-kart track and is hosted a four-race legends car series in July that was broadcast on NBC Sports Gold Trackpass.
+In 2021, the Lanier Raceplex functioned as an arrive and drive go-kart track and hosted a four-race legends car series in July that was broadcast on NBC Sports Gold Trackpass.
 A ten race series was also held for arrive and drive go karts that year.

-In 2022, the now-formerly Lanier Raceplex was sold to High Octane Events, a multimedia motorsports event business headquartered in Atlanta, GA who also own the largest monthly car show in the world, Caffeine and Octane.
+In 2022, the now-former Lanier Raceplex was sold to High Octane Events, a multimedia motorsports event business headquartered in Atlanta, GA who also own the largest monthly car show in the world, Caffeine and Octane.
 C&O announced upon purchasing stated it intends to create a more actively used event space for drifting, racing, burnouts, car meets, driving competitions and other auto events with all makes and models of cars.
-Since then, Caffeine and Octane has resumed weekly events at the Lanier Raceway, including Friday Night Drift.
-As the only short, oval bank, paved track within 50 mi of the city of Atlanta, Caffeine & Octane's Lanier Raceway has become a major hub for grassroots drifting and competition driving within the state of Georgia and across the Southeastern United States.
+Caffeine and Octane had resumed weekly events at the Lanier Raceway, including Friday Night Drift.
+As the only short, oval bank, paved track within 50 mi of the city of Atlanta, Caffeine & Octane's Lanier Raceway had become a major hub for grassroots drifting and competition driving within the state of Georgia and across the Southeastern United States.
+In 2025, High Octane Events sold the property to Lanier Speedway LLC. www.lanierspeedway.com Development plans for Retail, Commercial, Residential, Hotel, and Car Condos have been listed as part of the new development plan.
+Comments from the Lanierspeedway.com website have stated that the Track will remain as part of the larger Development.

-NASCAR Xfinity Series history
+NASCAR O'Reilly Auto Parts Series history

 The NASCAR Busch Grand National Series ran five races at the track between 1988 and 1992.